Mainak-Bhattacharjee/University-Website/README.md

 ## How to View

-1. Clone the repository:
+1. Clone the repository

-2. Navigate to the project folder:
+2. Navigate to the project folder

 3. Open the `index.html` file in any web browser to see the website in action.